WizzardSK/gameflix/README.md

 If your version is not up to date, grab it from here: https://rclone.org/downloads/

-All games are stored on puclic services like Internet Archive and Myrient.
+All games are stored on public services like Internet Archive and Myrient.
 Thumbnails are used from https://thumbnails.libretro.com/.

 ## Usage
 Run `mount.sh` or `roms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/roms.sh)` to mount the library.